-GDC is required to maintain a Language Assistance Plan ("LAP") for providing language assistance to persons with Limited English Proficiency ("LEP"), based on the USDOT LEP Guidance.
+GDC is required to maintain a Language Assistance Plan ("LAP") to promote accessibility to persons with Limited English Proficiency ("LEP"), based on the USDOT LEP Guidance.
 GDC has completed a Four Factor Analysis, the results of which GDC used to determine which language assistance services are appropriate, and to develop an assistance plan to identify the needs of the LEP population(s) it serves.